Azasakhe/Netflix/Dev.-unresolved-issues.md

-This document provides some points, the most critical, not solved
+This document provides some points, the most critical, not solved.
+Other could be found on Projects page.

 ### "Resume from" context menu sometimes not work with sync of watched status